 Negotiation Topics to Consider

 - Understand the tax characteristic of the seller’s assets early in the transaction process, ideally in advance of receiving letters of intent or offers.
 Do not put off discussions about purchase price allocations.
 Sadly, PPAs are often not addressed until closing, or worse, after closing.

 - Once letters of intent or offers have been received, the seller should begin to more fully understand the tax effect and should articulate its assumptions related to the PPA to the buyer.
 Similarly, the seller should attempt to understand the buyer’s assumptions.
 This provides the parties with an expectation of the seller’s tax burden and will make late stage adjustments to the purchase price easier to attain should the PPA be materially altered.
 Any issues is best addressed early on in the process…not on signing day.

 - By understanding the tax characteristics and impact related to section §1231 assets and where section §1245 and §1250 recapture becomes relevant, the seller and buyer may be able to come to a mutually favorable outcome.

 - Value is more than a dollar amount.
 There are other areas of the transaction agreement a buyer or seller can leverage.
 Don’t let a stalemate on one aspect of the transaction prevent a close, particularly if there are other areas to make it up.

-- Seller’s should expect to pay taxes on the profit from the transaction; there is no way around it.
-At the same time, they should not be taken advantage of by the buyer (who is likely more sophisticated when it comes to the M&A process).
+- Sellers should expect to pay taxes on the profit from the transaction; there is no way around it.
+At the same time, they should not be taken advantage of by the buyer (who may be more sophisticated when it comes to the M&A process).
 Always get advice.